 A person may attend physical therapy for a number of reasons.
-In most cases, a physical therapist for physical therapy in Pasco, WA from a clinic such as Northwest Injury Clinics, is sought for aches, pains, and impairments.
+In most cases, a physical therapist for physical therapy, is sought for aches, pains, and impairments.
 A care plan is created for each individual, based on his or her specific needs.
 Clinics take pride in offering quality and supportive services for those who need assistance gaining strength and increased mobility.

 Through our work, we help people obtain a sense of independence in their everyday life.
 When visiting with your physical therapist, there a few things to remember in order to get the most out of your treatments: